-If you have nutritional deficiencies (nutritional debt) and a slowed metabolism, you probably have weak digestive juices that don’t allow you to digest your food properly.
+If you have nutritional deficiencies, nutritional excess, liver-gut issues and a slowed metabolism, you probably have weak digestive juices that don't allow you to digest your food properly.

 Most (not all) dairy comes from unhealthy factory farm cattle.
 This often means the cow was fed an unnatural diet, not allowed free movement or sunlight, and treated with antibiotics and hormones.
 All these factors can make the milk MORE allergenic and LESS friendly to your body.
 Sometimes just choosing a different sourcing or brand can make all the difference.
 According to Dr. Ray Peat, PhD, "People who have told me that they have had digestive problems with milk have sometimes found that a different brand of milk doesn’t cause any problem.”

 Another huge factor to consider is the kind of milk you are drinking.
 According to Motherjones.com "An emerging body of research suggests that many of the 1 in 4 Americans who exhibit symptoms of lactose intolerance could instead be unable to digest A1, a protein most often found in milk from the high-producing Holstein cows favored by American and some European industrial dairies.
 The A1 protein is much less prevalent in milk from Jersey, Guernsey, and most Asian and African cow breeds, where, instead, the A2 protein predominates."